Rustam-Z/data-structures-and-algorithms/README.md

 - [M-way trees](#M-way-trees)
 - [B-Trees](#B-Trees)

-## Introduction to Data Strutures
+## Introduction to Data Structures
 ### Introduction
-- Data structure usually refers to an *data organization*, *management*, and *storage* in main memory that enables efficiently access and modification.
+- Data structure usually refers to a *data organization*, *management*, and *storage* in main memory that enables efficiently access and modification.
+- If **data** is arranged in a systematic way then it gets the structure and became meaningful.
+This meaningful and processed data is the **information**.
 - The **cost** of a solution is the amount of resources that the solution needs.
 - A data structure requires:
     - Space for each data item it stores